-Fifteen IY trials met inclusion criteria (Table 1), conducted in England (k = 7), Wales (k = 2), Netherlands (k = 2), with one each in Ireland, Norway, Portugal and Sweden.
-However, two (7%) UK trials were excluded from the meta-analysis, one because the first author (trial #15, reported that data were no longer available; another trial (#8) supplied IPD but no data on the primary outcome, as children were aged 10 - 24 months.
-Thus, 13 trials (N = 1696) were included in the analyses reported here.
-Due to uneven randomization ratios in some trials, there were 1046 in the intervention arm, and 650 in the control arm.
-For all trials, we included data for baseline and the first post-intervention assessment, which was in most cases 3-6 months later, or one-two months after the end of 12-14-week intervention; in most studies this was the end-point of the randomized part of the evaluation.
+Fifteen IY trials met inclusion criteria (Table 1), conducted in England (k = 7), Wales (k = 2), Netherlands (k = 2), with one each in Ireland, Norway, Portugal, and Sweden.
+However, two (7%) UK trials were excluded from the meta-analysis, one because the first author (trial #15), reported that data were no longer available; another trial (#8) supplied IPD but no data on the primary outcome, as children were aged 10-24 months.
+Thus, 13 trials (N = 1,696) were included in the analyses reported here.
+Due to uneven randomization ratios in some trials, there were 1,046 in the intervention arm and 650 in the control arm.
+For all trials, we included data for baseline and the first postintervention assessment, which was in most cases 3-6 months later, or 1-2 months after the end of 12- to 14-week intervention; in most studies this was the end-point of the randomized part of the evaluation.
 Risk of bias within studies was assessed as low on most items; across studies it was also low with regard to availability of IPD, as all but one eligible trial supplied data.

 Ten trials were treatment trials (defined by referral for high levels of conduct problems, to specialist services), or indicated prevention trials (children screened for high levels of disruptive behavior).
-Three were selective prevention trials (targeting high risk families, e.g., socioeconomically disadvantaged families; mothers released from prison).
+Three were selective prevention trials (targeting high-risk families, e.g., socioeconomically disadvantaged families; mothers released from prison).
 Overall, most trials (k = 10) included families who were predominantly socially disadvantaged, by having low income or a lone parent.
 Table 2 shows the demographic characteristics across trials, indicating that a majority of families (58%) had low income, and 30% were from ethnic minorities.
-Six trials in urban areas of the UK and Netherlands accounted for over 90% of the families from ethnic minorities (range 19-78% per trial).
-The mean age of children was five years (range 2 to 10); one quarter of parents reported significant levels of depression.
-In nine trials, the control condition was a wait-list, who were offered IY 6-12 months later; in two trials there was a minimal intervention, and two no intervention.
+Six trials in urban areas of the UK and Netherlands accounted for over 90% of the families from ethnic minorities (range 19%-78% per trial).
+The mean age of children